 Light reflects when it hits a surface

 light rays hits on any surface, it bounces back (it reflect back).
 We are able

 to see objects because light rays enter our eyes after bouncing off rough

 surface.
 A rough surface reflects or bounces off light in all directions

-direction.
 Therefore, mirrors are good reflectors.